 It offer very few bells and whistles and therefore maximizes its value for your use in photo editing tasks.

-This is a micro ATX motherboard with an Intel LGA 1151 socket and thus it supports all the latest Intel 8th and 9th generation processors.
+This is a micro ATX motherboard with an Intel LGA 1151 socket and thus it supports all the Intel 8th and 9th generation processors.
+The newer processors based on the LGA1200 are not supported.

 One key point to note with this motherboard is that it offers 4 DIMM slot instead of just 2 found on most entry level mATX boards.
 It can support upto 64 GB of DDR 4 RAM divided across its four ports in 16 GB sticks.